djessich/lambda4j/README.md

-Lambda4j: Improved Java 8 functional interfaces (lambdas)
+Lambda4j: Improved Java 8 functional interfaces
 =========================================================

 The Lambda4j project focuses on the implementation of non-throwable and throwable Java&trade; 8 functional interfaces (lambdas).
 It supports the following features: